Billy Hopwood: Storylines

 Having been released from prison, Billy arrives in the village to see his son Andy, who is fostered by the Sugden family.
 Andy chooses to live with his real father.
 Billy is a criminal and spends most of his time trying to deceive his fellow residents.
 This culminates with him attempting an armed robbery on the village Post Office on Christmas Day 1998.
-Postmaster Vic is fatally injured in the robbery.
-Billy is arrested and later sent to prison for murder.
+Postmaster Vic Windsor is fatally injured in the robbery.
+Billy is arrested and later sent to prison for manslaughter.
 Andy is then adopted by the Sugden family.
 In 2003, Andy is surprised to find a boy in his house named Daz, claiming to be his half-brother.
 Daz tells Andy they share a father, and Andy initially refuses to have anything to do with Daz.
 Andy later decides to visit Billy in prison, where he confirms that Daz is really his half-brother and that he was the one who sent Daz in search of Andy.

-Billy isn't mentioned again until late 2006, when Bob Hope (Tony Audenshaw) and Viv receive a letter informing them that Billy is up for parole.
-Kelly happens to intercept the letter and is disgusted to discover that her father's murderer is going to be released.
+Billy isn't mentioned again until late 2006, when Vic's widow Viv and her husband Bob Hope (Tony Audenshaw) receive a letter informing them that Billy is up for parole.
+Vic's daughter Kelly happens to intercept the letter and is disgusted to discover that her father's killer is going to be released.
 The Sugden family are also shocked to learn Billy was paroled and is devastated to learn that Billy is opposing Jack and Diane's application to adopt Daz.
 Billy claims that he does not want to lose another son.
 Jack is sceptical about this, believing it is just a plot to get bail.
 When questions Daz about his father, it is clear that he is not against him.
 Billy is released from prison and returns to Emmerdale, and immediately goes to find his sons.
 Andy makes it very clear he wants nothing to do with Billy, though Daz seems unsure and later visits Billy alone, in an attempt to get to know him better.